Skip to main content

 In RETENTION the health condition that we are dealing with is Heart Failure (HF).
 HF is a chronic disease, caused by the inability of the heart muscle to pump adequate amount of blood into the circulation.
 Practically, the heart cannot respond adequately to its workload.
 This in turn leads to secondary problems, like metabolic disorders and, more importantly, to oxygen deficiency, which becomes more intense as the disease progresses and whenever the need for oxygen increases -like e.g. during physical activity.
 HF is associated with high mortality rates and frequent hospitalisations, imposing also a serious burden on health systems that is expected to rise in the coming years as the population ages.

-The RETENTION platform is going to be tested and validated in a pilot trial study in 6 hospitals in Europe, with a power of 450 patients divided in three subgroups: patients with HF, patients with LVADs and transplant patients, who will be monitored under the RETENTION study protocol for a period of 18 months.
+The RETENTION platform will be tested and validated in a Randomised Clinical Trial, conducted in 6 hospitals in Europe, with a power of 450 patients divided in three subgroups: patients with heart failure (HF), patients with Left Ventricular Assist Devices (LVAD) and heart transplant patients (HTx), to be monitored under the RETENTION study protocol for an average period of 18 months.

 project-logo.png